photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] There are network problems caused by a proxy, firewall, or unstable connection (try a direct connection)
 - [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet

-We also recommend checking your logs as described above.
+We also recommend that you check your server and [browser logs](https://wordpress.org/support/article/using-your-browser-to-diagnose-javascript-errors/) for related messages and errors.

 #### App Not Loading ####